Country Guide: Lithuania

 - Convention Marchandises Routiers (CMR )

-- The consignee should be present at the destination and should have a valid Visa.
+- The owner of the goods should be present at the destination and should have a valid visa.

-- The consignee should be employed with a registered company.
+- The owner of the goods should be employed with a registered company.

 - Only a limited amount of foodstuff, new items, and electronics are allowed duty free.